EricZinda/Perplexity/Backlog.md

         - Right now we only do one pair of conjuncts and not the general case
         - select_tree_conjunct, vocabulary.py:789 is the place that handles it
         - Really we need a more robust pipeline.
 There are a few things going on in it
             - Transforming the original trees to new ones.
-This needs to account for the syntactic heads instead on indexes, and properly map the old heads to new ones as they get transformed
+This needs to account for the syntactic heads instead of indexes, and properly map the old heads to new ones as they get transformed
             - Transforming one MRS into several for either conjunctions or other constructs that generate multiple syntactic heads like "discourse"
     - Fix some of the user interface issues:
         - do a better response than "I don't understand the way you used X" and other default messages